RoussKS/financial-year/README.md

    - A financial year of this type, always has 364 days a year and is divided in 13 periods (each period has 4 weeks, 28 days).
    - The current library will accommodate the 52-53 weeks methodology of financial year, where a 53rd week is added at the end of a financial year in order to cover for missing days from the previous 364 day years.
-     This is a business domain decision, hence the library does not calculate when a year should be 52 or 53 years.
+     This is a business domain decision, hence the library does not calculate when a year should be 52 or 53 weeks.
      It needs to be set by the user.

 ## Version